NicolasNoya/LLaVAVLM2Vec/README.md

 ## Requirements

 - Python 3.10+
-- CUDA-capable GPU recommended (for example NVIDIA T4 16GB)
+- CUDA-capable GPU recommended (16GB)
 - Enough disk to cache model checkpoints and MNIST

 Notebook installs these packages when run: